-Under the SCO, the term "extraordinary" is fairly broad and includes profits and losses from transactions not related to the normal course of business or the current accounting period.
-The SCO does not prescribe a specific presentation of such items in the income statement.
+Under the SCO, the term "extraordinary" is broad and includes profits and losses from transactions not related to the normal course of business or the current accounting period.
+The SCO prescribes such items to be presented separately in the income statement.